MAKING HEADLINES AUDIO BOOK – Chapter Fifteen

 The plot thickens further in Chapter Two.
 If you’d like an email every week for easier, regular access, subscribe to this blog and it’ll happen automatically.
 Stay tuned and let me know your thoughts in the comments section!

-AUDIO BOOK – A READING OF MY NOVEL ‘MAKING HEADLINES’
+AUDIO BOOK – ‘MAKING HEADLINES’ CHAPTER ONE, Part One

 It’s coming up to the TEN year anniversary of the publication of my first novel MAKING HEADLINES with Harper Collins.
 I must say I probably should have done more to publicize the book at the time, but self-promotion can be awkward – not to mention the fact that I felt slightly disappointed my labour of love had only made the grade as an e-Book.
 SO now I’ve decided to use this milestone to try something fun that might also help garner interest.